Denali Star

 1. Rocky Mountaineer | The Canadian Rockies and beyond

 This is swoon-worthy stuff.
 The Rocky Mountaineer goes through some of the most spectacular landscape there is, and you can see it all through the glass dome coaches with oversized windows.
-You’ll be fed locally-inspired cuisine at your seat or go to a gourmet à la carte meal in the dining car, depending on whether you choose gold or silver leaf service.
+You’ll be fed locally-inspired cuisine at your seat or go to a gourmet meal in the dining car, depending on whether you choose silver or gold leaf service.
 Storytelling hosts narrate the history of the scenery and wildlife you’ll be seeing.
-All three routes—connecting Vancouver, British Columbia to the mountain towns of Banff, Lake Louise and Jasper in the Canadian Rockies—are only daylight trains to maximize the views, but you can arrange a hotel stay to keep the fun going.
+All four routes—connecting Vancouver, British Columbia to the mountain towns of Banff, Lake Louise and Jasper in the Canadian Rockies, and between Moab and Denver—are only daylight trains to maximize the views, but you can arrange a hotel stay to keep the fun going.

 2. Hickory Creek Car | between New York City and Albany, NY

-This is a car, not a full train: the rearmost car on the 20th Century Limited train.
+This is a car, not a full train: the rearmost car on the Hudson River Rail Excursions's 20th Century Limited train.
 It has a “lookout lounge” with big picture windows to look out onto the Hudson River, four bedrooms and four bathrooms, lounge seating for 16 and dinner seating for eight.
 There’s an onboard kitchen where a chef prepares a four-course meal for you.
-Staff hovers throughout the trip to serve your every need (or most of them, anyway).
-This 20th Century Limited is a sleek, silver, mid-Modern from 1948 and traverses the rails originally traveled by the line from 1902 to 1967.
+Staff in period attire hovers throughout the trip to serve your every need (or most of them, anyway).
+This 20th Century Limited is a sleek, silver, mid-modern from 1948 and traverses the rails originally traveled by the line from 1902 to 1967.
+You can go a five-day roundtrip between NYC and Chicago or a one-way overnight in each direction.

 Advertising